 The Peace Education Program, with its focus on inner resources and self-empowerment, helps break this cycle, with its high attendance and completion rates, word of mouth recommendation and positive feedback.

 Background to Commit2Change

-Attendees at the Peace Education Program range from 17 to 55 years and 75% are Indigenous.
+Peace Education Program attendees at Commit2Change range from 17 to 55 years and 75% are Indigenous.
 The imprisonment rate for Indigenous people in the Northern Territory is disproportionate: 26.8% of the total population is Indigenous while 88% of the prison population is Indigenous.
 The alienation left by 230 years of colonisation and forced removal from family and country may be filled with addictions and violence often leading to imprisonment as an accepted rite of passage.